balOS/quartz/content/Q- How is knowledge crystallized and disseminated in discussion oriented explorer communities.md

 ---
-title: "Q- How is knowledge crystallized and disseminated in discussion oriented explorer communities"
+title: Q- How is knowledge crystallized and disseminated in discussion oriented explorer communities
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: question
 ---